dulo-tech/xlog/README.md

 #### Custom Level Behavior
 By default when you log a message to `xlog.DebugLevel`, the message is written to all files added at the `xlog.DebugLevel` level *and greater*.
-The `xlog.LoggerMap.FindByLevel()` method is responsible for returning loggers registered at a given level and all those registered at greater levels.
+The `xlog.LoggerContainer.FindByLevel()` method is responsible for returning loggers registered at a given level and all those registered at greater levels.

 If you wanted logs written at a given level to only be written at that level, and